rayxis/Project-Safe-Bite/README.md

 # Take a BITE! - A Recipe Inspiration and Viewer

 ## Overview
-"Take a BITE! - A Recipe Inspiration and Viewer" is a visually immersive web application tailored for culinary enthusiasts and photographers alike.
-Utilizing the Spoonacular API, it offers a wide array of recipes, complemented by captivating high-quality images.
-This synergy creates a unique platform where users can explore the art of cooking alongside the beauty of food photography.
+"Take a BITE! - A Recipe Inspiration and Viewer" is a visually immersive web application tailored for culinary enthusiasts looking to discover inspirational new recipes.
+Utilizing the Spoonacular and Quotes APIs, it offers a wide array of recipes, complimented by insightful or relatable food-focused quotes from top chefs and celebrities.
+This synergy creates a unique platform where users can explore the art of cooking accompanied by thoughtful words.

 ## Table of Contents
 1. [Overview](#overview)